 - a breach of contract - a party fails to execute their contractual obligation

-- misrepresentation - a party makes a false statement of fact that leads to the conclusion of a contract, eg as regards quality of goods
+- misrepresentation - a party makes a false statement of fact that leads to the conclusion of a contract (eg as to the quality of goods)

 - infringement of IP rights - a party infringes upon another party's intellectual property rights (ie copyright, trade mark, patent or design right)

 A limitation of liability clause serves to limit the amount and types of compensation one party can recover from the other party.
-It caps the liability incurred by one party, and reduces the risk of claim by the other party.
+It caps the liability incurred by one party and reduces the risk of a claim by the other party.

 For example, a website user suffers loss because they relied on information provided on that website.
 A limitation of liability clause in the Website's terms and conditions could limit the liability of the website owner (ie the user can only recoup up to a certain amount).